Diagram-Driven Course Questions Generation: Experiments

 \subsection{Results}

-We evaluate various models on our DiagramQG dataset, as shown in Table \ref{table:2}.
-Among the in-context learning methods that utilize Vision-Language Models (VLMs), larger models generally perform better, indicating their abundant knowledge across different domains.
-Interestingly, Qwen2-VL 2B achieves impressive results despite having fewer parameters, making it a suitable base model for further experiments.
-Tests conducted with GPT-4o and Claude-3.5 Sonnet using only text inputs result in both lower DEHN scores and reduced generation performance, highlighting the importance of incorporating diagrams in the question generation process.
+We comprehensively evaluate various models on our DiagramQG dataset, as shown in Table \ref{table:2}.
+Among the in-context learning methods that utilize Vision-Language Models (VLMs), models with larger parameter counts generally perform significantly better, indicating their abundant knowledge across different subjects.
+Interestingly, Qwen2.5-VL 3B achieves impressive and competitive results despite having fewer parameters, making it a suitable base model for further comprehensive experiments.
+Tests conducted with GPT-4o and Claude-3.5-Sonnet using only text inputs result in reduced generation performance, highlighting the critical importance of incorporating diagrams in the question generation process.
 Among the fine-tuned methods, KVQG and Patch-TRM do not leverage VLMs for additional knowledge, while ConVQG and KC-VQG do.
 The latter models demonstrate superior performance, with KC-VQG showing improved results as VLM parameters scale up.
-HKI-DQG framework achieves the best performance across all metrics, regardless of whether it is based on T5-base or T5-large, particularly when using the larger-scale Qwen2-VL model.
-These impressive results validate HKI-DQG as an effective baseline for future research by demonstrating the value of incorporating subject knowledge in the DQG task.
-We further analyze the performance of HKI-DQG across different concepts, as illustrated in Figure \ref{fig:8}.
-The results exhibit a long-tail distribution, where concepts with more training samples generally perform better.
+By observing the Fleur metrics, we find that T5-Base and T5-Large do not show significant improvement in image information understanding, indicating that VLM's contribution to the correlation between the image and the question is more obvious than T5.
+HKI-DDCQG framework achieves the best performance across all quantitative evaluation metrics, regardless of whether it is based on T5-Base or T5-Large, particularly when using the larger-scale Qwen2.5-VL \cite{bai2025qwen2} model.
+These impressive results convincingly validate HKI-DDCQG as an effective baseline for future research by demonstrating the value of incorporating subject knowledge in the DDCQG task.